-With the key still inserted, push down the fuel tank cap.
+With the key still inserted, push down on the fuel tank cap.
 Turn the key 1/4 turn counterclockwise, remove it, and then close the lock cover.

-The fuel tank cap cannot be closed unless the key is in the lock.
-In addition, the key cannot be removed if the cap is not properly closed and locked.
+The fuel tank caps cannot be closed unless the key is in the lock.
+In addition, the key cannot be removed if the caps are not properly closed and locked.